robrem/user_sidebar/README.md

 ---

 ## Introduction
-User Sidebar allows administrators to provide block featuring a greeting and custom message to site visitors.
+User Sidebar allows administrators to provide a block featuring a greeting and custom message for site visitors.

 The custom message can be optionally hidden for Anonymous users.